JannisJost/QuantumAccelerator/README.md

 # QuantumAccelerator

-QuantumAccelerator is a completely free application to manage Windows 10 with style.
+QuantumAccelerator is a completely free and open source application to manage your Windows 10.

 ## Features:
    * Free storage